Section 7 Plan Performance

 Management of the Operating Reserves

-Encorp’s financial model requires a reasonable level of operating reserves to provide stability to the system.
-When these reserves rise above the amount deemed to be reasonable, measures are taken to reduce them to the appropriate level.
+Encorp’s financial model requires a reasonable level of operating reserves to provide stability to the system and to ensure that stable program operations continue through variable economic conditions.
+When these reserves rise above the targeted reserve range, measures are taken to reduce them to the appropriate level.

 Encorp’s operating reserves are maintained to meet the corporation’s cash flow requirements, recognizing normal business volatility balanced over a period of three to five years.

-On average, we pay about $3 million per week to customers, depots, transporters and processors.
+On average, we pay $4 million in electronic fund transfers (EFTs) per week to customers, depots, transporters and processors.
 Experience shows that our reserve level needs to be based on the cash flow requirements for six weeks during the peak season.
-This year, the operating reserve was reduced by 11.8 million.
+This year, the operating reserve increased by $1 million to a total of $23 million.

 Including Deposit Refunds

 7.4 Container Recycling Fees